 For example, some golf courses will have a quick-serve counter service restaurant meant for golfers in a rush to eat before their round, while also featuring an extended casual dining experience in the clubhouse.

-Types of golf course restaurant
+The different types of golf course restaurant:

 - Fine dining